typhonjs-node-build-test/esm-d-ts/README.md

 [![License](https://img.shields.io/badge/license-MPLv2-yellowgreen.svg?style=flat)](https://github.com/typhonjs-node-build-test/esm-d-ts/blob/main/LICENSE)
 [![Discord](https://img.shields.io/discord/737953117999726592?label=Discord%20-%20TyphonJS&style=plastic)](https://discord.gg/mnbgN8f)

 Provides a modern battle tested near zero configuration tool for ESM / ES Module / Javascript developers to generate bundled Typescript declarations from ESM source code utilizing typed `JSDoc`.
 This tooling can be employed to build types for a primary export and one or more sub-path [exports](https://nodejs.org/api/packages.html#exports) creating independent _ESM oriented / module_ based declarations utilizing import / export semantics.
 This tooling can be employed by any project, but is particularly useful for library authors as there are many additional options covering advanced use cases that library authors may encounter.
 Some of these optional advanced features include support for re-exporting / re-bundling packages w/ TS declarations and thorough support for utilizing [imports](https://nodejs.org/api/packages.html#imports) / import conditions in a variety of flexible ways.

+Please check out the [package documentation here](https://typhonjs-node-build-test.github.io/esm-d-ts/).

 ## Installation: